 Disputes with the then majority owners of the club over hollow promises made to David and the Leeds United Fans over David’s ability to manage the club unhindered and the club being continually starved of much needed investment led to David putting together the Sport Capital consortium to buy the Club in November 2012.
-Whilst ultimately Sport Capital was not successful in its bid to buy the club Sport Capital remains a financier of Leeds United.
-David was instrumental in introducing current owner Massimo Cellinos’ Eleanora Sport Limited to Leeds United Football Club.
+Whilst ultimately Sport Capital was not successful in its bid to buy the club Sport Capital was a financier of Leeds United from 2013 to 2017.
+David was instrumental in introducing former owner Massimo Cellinos’ Eleanora Sport Limited to Leeds United Football Club.

 David resigned from the club in April 2014 to focus on voluntary work and other business opportunities.
 His love for the club remains and he is enjoying watching Leeds United plan, as a fan.